Parliament House, Canberra: Engineering heritage award

 Both the old and new Parliament House received an Engineering Heritage National Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.

 Criminal acts

-There have been repeated allegations of criminal acts committed in the Australian Parliament house; these included the 2021 Australian Parliament House sexual misconduct allegations involving Brittany Higgins, Bruce Lehrmann and Christian Porter.
-In 1992, a vehicle was driven through the glass front doors into the Great Hall.
-In 2024, Australian Federal Police allowed people to climb the building and protest.
+There have been repeated allegations and confirmations of criminal acts committed in the Australian Parliament house; these included the 2021 Australian Parliament House sexual misconduct allegations involving Brittany Higgins, Bruce Lehrmann and Christian Porter.
+In 1996 a small group broke away from a rally at the front of Parliament House and forced its way through the entrance doors (known as the 1996 Parliament House riot) and in 1992, a vehicle was driven through the glass front doors into the Great Hall.